AdvancesInCognitiveSystems/acs2021/_days/thursday-day3.md

 supertitle: Schedule
 day: thursday-day3
 ---
-*Schedule still subject to change.
-Please note that all times are Eastern Time (GMT-5).
-Talks will be recorded and made available on YouTube.
+*All times are Eastern Time (GMT-5).
+Talks will be made available on YouTube after December 1.

+Paper PDFs are available by clicking on talk titles.
+For slides, click on (S) after title, or look in the corresponding Slack channel.
 <!-- You can watch the
      [recorded talks](https://www.youtube.com/playlist?list=PL-1wKlUbAzGTjZjLcOduALuoZ3aupVSqe) for this day.
 (FIX LINK) -->